b12z/zircuit_orbit_grant/README.md

 The result: ORBIT becomes the engagement and growth layer for every app on Zircuit.
 Measurable outcomes — campaigns that convert budgets into real users, transparent attribution, and transaction-heavy activity for the network.

 ORBIT is part of our larger ecosystem initiatives that evolve into THE CORE, a Web3 virtual world of fun and engagement.
-We selected the Ecosystem Grant since our solutions are already being built; this way we focus on scaling growth while others receive funding to build infra — and maybe launch with us :)
+We selected the Ecosystem Grant since our solutions are already being built; this way we focus on scaling growth while others can receive funding to build — and maybe launch with us :)

 ## Table of Contents